logicly-au/pmhc-mds-user-documentation/docs/reporting.rst

 Key specifications:

 * Service Contacts flagged as ‘No Show’ are not included for this purpose.
-* Service contact duraction grouped into categories as per `Duration <https://docs.pmhc-mds.com/projects/data-specification/en/latest/data-model-and-specifications.html#duration>`_.
+* Service contact duration grouped into categories as per `Duration <https://docs.pmhc-mds.com/projects/data-specification/en/latest/data-model-and-specifications.html#duration>`_.
 * ‘Missing’ service contact duration is excluded.

 .. _produce-twb-report: